-Utilities may further propose in their Annual Energy Delivery Plans to add demand-side management as a metric to any performance-based rate adjustment.
+Utilities may shall not further propose in their Annual Energy Delivery Plans to add demand-side management as a metric to any performance-based rate adjustment, as this would not be necessary if they are already earning a return on demand-side management investments.
 Sales shall not be used as a measure of performance due to the potential for beneficial electrification, economic growth, and increased customer demand, which could mask the effectiveness of demand-side management.